alicetra/Plant-Forum-Backend/README.md

 - All users are able to view the number of reactions on a given thread post or comment.

 **Infinite scroll**
-- To enahnce the user experience we will implement an infinite scroll feature on the user home page rather than pagination.
+- To enhance the user experience we will implement an infinite scroll feature on the user home page rather than pagination.
 This is in line with current industry standards and is a common user flow in similar applications in the market today.

+**Dark Mode**
+- To enhance user experience and prevent eyestrain we will implement a dark mode option which is a very popular web design feature.

 ## Target Audience